Guillermina Uribe Bone: Recognition

 In 2011, as part of an Exhibition Fair held in celebration of the 150th anniversary of the first engineering faculty in Colombia, a tribute was paid to Uribe Bone.
 The ceremony was attended by President Juan Manuel Santos and Guillermina Uribe Bone was the guest of honour.
 This was the first time her role as a ground breaking woman engineer had been publicly acknowledged, at the age of 94.

 In 2020, the Teknologiaren historiarako Nazioarteko Batzordeak (Icohtec) (the International Commission for the History of Technology) released an online film, tracing the entry of Colombian women into STEM careers from the nineteenth century onwards.
 The aim was to identify ground breaking women and showcase them as role models for modern girls and women.
 Only 32% of engineering students in Colombia are female (as of 2020) and the film was intended to encourage more women to take up the subject.

 Guillermina Uribe Bone died in Bogotá at the age of 98.

+Commemoration

+In 2024, the engineering classrooms, building number 453 at the National University of Colombia was named in honour of Guillermina Uribe Bone.